Masika Kalysha: Music

 In 2015, Kalysha released her single "Andale" featuring Fetty Wap.
 The single is different from Kalysha's two previous singles, "No More" and "Hella Hollywood," in which both were released early spring 2015.
 Her single "Hella Hollywood" released May 2015 sampling the 1996 Fugees hit record Ready or Not.

 Kalysha released her single "My Own" in the fall of 2016 singing about the relationship between her and rapper Fetty Wap.
 She released another single "OHHH3X" fall of 2017.

 Personal life

 On December 11, 2015, Kalysha announced her pregnancy with rapper Fetty Wap.
 On March 29, 2016, she gave birth to a daughter.
 On October 28, 2022, Kalysha announced to social media that she had given birth to her second daughter, her first with her husband Jamar Champ.
+On October 29, 2025, Kalysha’s husband Jamar Champ passed away in a car accident.

 Business career

 Kalysha launched Khari Barbie Beauty, an all vegan cruelty-free, gluten-free, and paraben-free cosmetics line on December 17, 2016.
 The name of her cosmetics line was inspired after her daughter Khari Barbie Maxwell.
 The cosmetic line includes lip scrub, lip pencils, lipstick tubes and hair growth supplements.